realBladee10/Generative_Adversarial_Network/README.md

 This project implements a **Generative Adversarial Network (GAN)** trained on the **Tensorflow [Fashion-MNIST](https://www.tensorflow.org/datasets/catalog/fashion_mnist?hl=pl) dataset**.

-The goal of this project is to train a generator that creates realistic images of clothing items such as shirts, shoes, and bags etc. I saw a part of this project in a youtube video few weeks ago - and decided to give it a go myself.
+The goal of this project is to train a model to create realistic images of clothing items such as shirts, shoes, and bags etc. I saw a part of this project in a youtube video few weeks ago - and decided to give it a go myself.

 ---